Following extensive feedback from our two-month consultation, we have published a revised version of the Together with Tenants plan and charter.

 We have now taken the time to analyse and consider the feedback, which we have summarised in a consultation feedback report.
 In addition to this summary, we as a Federation have responded to the feedback explaining how we intend to take it forward.
 You can read our response here.

-We will then work with our early adopter housing associations to test and evaluate the revised plan and charter together with their tenants and residents.
+Our next steps are to work with our early adopter housing associations to test and evaluate the revised plan and charter together with their tenants and residents.
 We have appointed an external research consortium to facilitate this process and ensure that we capture and share the findings across the sector.

 We anticipate that the early adopter programme will run until spring 2020, after which we will make further changes to the plan and the charter, followed by a full sector rollout.